European Parliament Reduces Scope of Corporate Sustainability Reporting and Due Diligence Requirements

 For companies below the thresholds, obligations are limited to voluntary sustainability reporting standards.
 Due diligence requirements for covered companies rely primarily on information already available, with additional requests from smaller business partners allowed only when necessary.

-The European Parliament’s position differs from the EU Council’s previous stance, and negotiations between Parliament and Council are scheduled to begin next week to finalize the legislation by the end of 2025.
+The European Parliament’s position differs from the EU Council’s previous stance, and negotiations between Parliament and Council will aim to finalize the legislation by the end of 2025.

 How can we help?